 Wrap some duct tape around a q-tip to have this important multi-use survival item handy in small amounts, for your EDC kit or get home bag.

-Which of these uses for Q-tips will use in a survival situation?
+Which of these uses for Q-tips will you use in a survival situation?
 Were any of these uses new to you?
 Did we miss any obvious survival uses for Q-tips that you know about?
 Share your experiences and ideas in the comments below.